 Faced with a mandatory internship for her PhD but nowhere she could actually practice Jewish feminist scholarship, Irene Fine created the innovative Woman’s Institute for Continuing Jewish Education in 1977.
-At the time, Fine was working on an interdisciplinary PhD at Hebrew College and Union Graduate School in California, combining Jewish studies, women’s studies, and adult education, but there was no facility in the area that would let her teach courses on Jewish women.
+After studying for two years at Hebrew Union College, Fine was at the time getting a PhD at the Union Graduate School, combining Jewish studies, women’s studies, and adult education.
+There was no facility in the area that would let her teach courses on Jewish women.
 Undeterred, she created the Woman’s Institute, which offered courses on Torah, Talmud, and midrash as well as a Shabbat lecture series where noted feminist scholars could present their research.
 The Institute published feminist rituals and prayers for Jewish holidays, books of women’s midrashim, and the San Diego Women’s Haggadah, one of the first resources for feminist Seders.
 Beyond her work leading the Institute, Fine wrote Educating the New Jewish Woman: a Dynamic Approach in 1985 and Midlife: a Rite of Passage/The Wise Woman, A Celebration in 1988, and she edited an anthology, The Shabbat Series: Excellence in Education of Jewish Women, in 1997.

 How to cite this page

 Jewish Women's Archive.
 "Irene Fine ."
 (Viewed on April 17, 2021) <https://jwa.org/people/fine-irene>.